dudeisland/kalman_filter/README.md

 # Examples of Kalman filtering

-Examples are available as Jupyter notebook and .py files.
+Available as Jupyter notebook and .py files.

 **Jupyter notebook examples**